Will-Griffiths-Ireland/Journee/README.md

 The user account creation utlizes django-allauth

-* The username must be unique to this system and the user will be a warning if its in use.
+* The username must be unique to this system and the user will get a warning if its in use.
 * Email is an optional field but please note this is only for testing and review.
 For the production website I would enable email verification to avoid account spamming and enable password resets via email
 * The password field applies the standard security hardening for length and complexity.